 – Don’t make more than three things homemade.
 Anything more than that and things get stressful!
 A cheese/cracker platter and dessert are two easy, store-bought items.

 No-Fail Menu Formula

 Pick either a hot or cold dip, depending on the crowd and occasion.
 Serve with tortilla chips, veggies, and/or potato chips.
 Everyone loves a good dip.
 It seems to be the place where everyone congregates!
 If you have a big crowd, choose one of each – one hot and one cold dip.

 Cheese and Cracker Platter:

 Pick up 2 types of cheese and a variety of crackers.
 Try a gourmet cheese and then a classic, like a sharp white cheddar.
 Don’t forget the mustard!
-Add sprigs of rosemary for fragrance and grapes for a pop of color.
+Add sprigs of rosemary and honey for fragrance and grapes for a pop of color.
 It instantly dresses up a cheese platter.
 Use a cutting board to display your food; it adds warmth and texture to your table.

 Bread-Based Appetizer or Finger Food: